Sam-js2/AERO3660_ASS2/Assignment_2.md

     TAFT[\[Alpha], 0.2025, 15.957]

-Everything else (all python code for graphic, XFOIL data, diagrams exe) can be found on OneDrive **here**.
+Everything else (all python code for graphic, XFOIL data, diagrams exe) can be found here on GitHub.